HassanMahmoodKhan/Efficient-Brain-Tumor-Detection-for-Early-Intervention/README.md

 ## Inference Speed

-We have performed inferencing for all models using the native Tensorflow implementation and compared it with the ONNX based model conversion, using ONNX Rutime.
+Performed model inferencing using the native Tensorflow implementation and compared it with the ONNX based model conversion, using ONNX Rutime.
 This was implemented to understand the speed-up for large & complex deep learning models and their viability for productionization under the pretext of high performance computing.
+In addition, ONNX converted models have cross-platform support allowing for greater accessibility.
 Note: This was only performed using a 'CPU' execution provider.

 ![image](https://github.com/HassanMahmoodKhan/Deep-Convolutional-Neural-Networks-for-Medical-Image-Classification/assets/97694796/71b49147-9692-4690-a0af-db5f62665f2f)